Biodynamics and the Mystery: Agriculture as Initiation

 All the prior canvases have spoken to the physical, cosmic, and esoteric dimensions of biodynamics.
 But here, we enter the mystery.
 This is not a further elaboration of technique.
 It is a confession of awe.
 For at the heart of all true agriculture is not method, but mystery.

 A farm can become a place of initiation.
-Not through secret knowledge, but through devotional perception: a deepening awareness that each act, if done with love and reverence, becomes a gesture in a liturgy of the earth.
+Not through secret knowledge, but through devotional perception: a deepening awareness that each act, if done with love and reverence, becomes a gesture in a liturgy for the earth.

 The earth has become a sacrament.
 And to work it is to touch the garment of the Logos.

-– Valentin Tomberg, Meditations on the Tarot (Letter XII, The Hanged Man)
+– Valentin Tomberg, Meditations on the Tarot (Letter XII, The Hanged Man).

 Alan Chadwick, in a moment of spontaneous vision, once exclaimed: